 As for most biological medicines, data from pre-authorization clinical studies are usually too limited to identify all potential unwanted effects of an SBP.
-In particular, adverse events are unlikely to be encountered in the limited clinical trial populations being tested with the SBP.
-Further close monitoring of the clinical safety of an SBP in all approved indications and a continued benefit-risk assessment are therefore necessary in the post-marketing phase.
+In particular,

 The manufacturer should submit a Periodic Benefit-Risk Evaluation Report (PBRER) and pharmacovigilance plan/risk management plan at the time of submission of the marketing authorization application.
 The principles of pharmacovigilance planning can be found inrelevant guidelines such as ICH E2E.